1924 Auckland Rugby League season: Round 14

+Craddock Dufty converted 6 of Athletic's 8 tries on his way to the leading scorer title for the year.

 Round 15

 The win by City over Devonport was a competition milestone as it was City's 100th win in First Grade.
 They were the first club to achieve this milestone and did so in their 15th season and 149th game.

 Round 16

 Near full-time in the match between Marist and Devonport, Kiwi international Bill Stormont was ordered off.
 In the Newton match with Ponsonby a very unusual incident took place.
 L Williams for the Newton team was dribbling the ball down field and when he kicked ahead to chase, the ball went over the cross bar.
 He ran through to 'score the try' but the referee awarded a drop goal rather than a try.
+M Paul for Mangere scored on the stroke of full time in the corner to hand them the win 20-19 over Athletic.
+Richmond defaulted their first ever 1st grade match after a number of the players were reportedly injured or suffering from influenza.

 Round 17

-It is unlikely that the Mangere v Ponsonby match took place as the Auckland representative team was playing a match against the South Auckland team in Hamilton at the same time.
+It is unlikely that the Māngere v Ponsonby match took place as the Auckland representative team was playing a match against the South Auckland team in Hamilton at the same time.
 Many of the selected players chose to stay and play for their Auckland club teams in important matches.
-The team that did end up playing in the representative match featured seven players from the Ponsonby and Mangere teams and there were no reports of a match between the two sides in any newspaper.
-A table published at the end of the season also only credited Mangere with 14 matches, not 15 which is what they would have played had the match taken place.
+The team that did end up playing in the representative match featured seven players from the Ponsonby and Māngere teams and there were no reports of a match between the two sides in any newspaper.
+A table published at the end of the season also only credited Māngere with 14 matches, not 15 which is what they would have played had the match taken place.